3 potential causes of high employee turnover

 However, there’s a very distinct difference between ‘positive attrition’ – poorly-performing workers leaving of their own accord or being sacked – and ‘negative attrition’, where an organisation’s best employees start to lack motivation and seek the exit door.

-Here are four of the common causes of attrition that could be effectively costing your Irish company many thousands of pounds a year in lost productivity, revenue, recruitment and training costs.
+Here are three of the common causes of attrition that could be effectively costing your Irish company many thousands of pounds a year in lost productivity, revenue, recruitment and training costs.

 1. Inadequate training